An article donated by Contributing Editor, Susan Humphreys:

 Most of us have days where one thing after another goes wrong and we might say to ourselves that it seems as though someone is out to get us.
 Some take these everyday difficulties of life as proof that someone is actually out to get them.
 I think that some folk have simply never learned how to deal in a healthy manner with life’s problems and difficulties.

 Most of us carry a few grudges and grievances.
 But we also carry more happy and joyous memories and feelings.
 For lack of a better word -- and for the sake of simplicity -- I will simply call these Joys.
-Joys are weightless, think about a clear balloon filled with air, the more we gather and hold onto the more they lift us up and we learn we have no room to carry those few grudges and grievances and discard them as useless baggage.
+Joys are weightless, think about a clear balloon filled with helium: the more we gather and hold onto them, the more they lift us up and we learn we have no room to carry those few grudges and grievances and discard them as useless baggage.

 The person who is happy in their own skin and filled with Joys isn’t afraid of the “other” -- of all of those that are different.
 They don’t need to stockpile weapons in order to feel safe and strong.
 They can deal with life’s ups and downs without getting overly exuberant, or angry, or frustrated.